Question:

 There are thousands of different strains and types of cannabis on the market.
 Consumers are often looking for either sativa or indica, depending on what the desired impact is.

-Cannabis sativa plants are tall with narrow thin leaves, while the indica strain plants are short with broader leaves.
+Sativa cannabis plants are tall with narrow, light green leaves, while indica plants are short with broad, dark green leaves.
 Aside from just looks, these plants are said to have different effects.

 Cannabis sativa: